NEPI for Oregon UAS Accelerator Cohort 2026

 Use NEPI during the cohort as a common software foundation throughout the accelerator to support sensor integration, onboard AI, and mission automation as your system evolves.

-Complete the short feedback survey to receive a free commercial license.
+Complete the short feedback survey to receive up to 5 free commercial licenses.

 *This program is available exclusively to the registered 2026 Oregon UAS Accelerator Cohort *